-Suspension is an administrative or Student Policy Board action terminating registration, with a possible loss of academic credit, for a prescribed period of time not to exceed two years.
-Reenrollment must be requested by petition through the Student Policy Board.
-(After reenrollment there is normally a probation period determined in length by the act committed.)
+Suspension is an action terminating registration in all or some classes for a prescribed period of time not to exceed two years.
+Any request for reenrollment prior to the end of the prescribed period of time must be submitted in writing to the student Policy Board c/o the Vice-President for Student Affairs.
+(After reenrollment there is normally a probation period to be determined by the judicial board which rendered the original decision.)